fireblocks/fireblocks-web3-provider/README.md

 # Fireblocks Web3 Provider
 > **Warning**
-> This package is in an early beta stage and should not be used in production environments.
+> This package is in a beta stage and should be used at your own risk.
-> The provided interfaces are likely to have breaking changes.
+> The provided interfaces might go through backwards-incompatibale changes.
-> For a stable library (with a different paradigm) you can use the DeFi SDK (https://github.com/fireblocks/fireblocks-defi-sdk)
+> For a more stable library (with a different paradigm) you can use the DeFi SDK (https://github.com/fireblocks/fireblocks-defi-sdk)

 Fireblocks [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum JavaScript Provider